adriannasrat/College/Second year/Web-based Geographic Information Systems (GIS)/Lab 1 - GIS/README.md

-# Lab 1 – Thematic Maps (GIK2YL – Geografiska Webbapplikationer)
+# Lab 1 – Thematic Maps

 The focus was on this lab was creating **thematic maps** using QGIS, applying fundamental cartographic principles and spatial joins.